The Family Birthplace at Forrest General

 The Family Birthplace Advantage

 The Family Birthplace was designed with the expectant mother and her family's priorities in mind.
-Because of that, the Family Birthplace entrance is located on the 4th floor of the parking garage.
-Your last chapter of your journey to motherhood starts just steps away from where you get out of the car.
-You'll also experience the difference of our specialized staff, who are solely dedicated to the care and well-being you, your newborn and your family.
+The Family Birthplace's entrance is conveniently located on the 4th floor of the parking garage for easy and stress-free access.
+You'll also experience the unique attentiveness and compassion from our specialized staff, who are solely dedicated to the care and well-being of you, your newborn, and your family.

 Forrest General was the first hospital in Mississippi to achieve Baby-Friendly designation, which recognizes hospitals and birthing centers that offer an optimal level of care for infant feeding and mother/baby bonding.